uwu/uwu.network/src/pages/~sink/blog/2023/12/local-music.md

  - The Truthear x Crinacle Zero as the wired IEM of my choice, when I want something that sounds good or has no latency, and I don't have to worry about bluetooth and battery etc. It is relatively low end but sounds pretty great anyway!
  - The KZ AZ09, a low end bluetooth IEM adapter, which I used to use for listening on my IEMs with my phone.
-   The DAC isn't the greatest but honestly it's pretty decent.
-It's good enough.
  - A cheap Arafuna portable CD player: sometimes a man just wants to put a physical disc of polycarbonate into a physical piece of machinery, press a physical button, then hear music.
 That's all I ask.
    The noise floor is horrendous but for involved listening I'm usually listening on my laptop anyway.